A step-by-step guide to how to pasteurize eggs sous vide at home. It’s safe and way easier than you think.

 Once the water temperature is reached, use a slotted spoon or a spider strainer to gently lower a few large eggs in their shells into the water bath.

 Alternatively, you could place all eggs in a plastic bag and submerge the bag under the water, allowing the water to fill the bag to keep the eggs at the bottom of your cooking vessel.
 (This is optional, but I prefer it because you can fish out the eggs all at once by lifting up the plastic bag later.)
-Set the cooking time for 75 minutes.
+Set the cooking time to 75 minutes.

 pasteurizing eggs sous vide in Anova sous vide container